aws/amazon-ecs-agent/README.md

 The Amazon ECS Container Agent may also be run in a Docker container on an EC2 Instance with a recent Docker version installed.
 A Docker image is available in our [Docker Hub Repository](https://registry.hub.docker.com/u/amazon/amazon-ecs-agent/).

-*Note: The below command should work on most AMIs, but the cgroup and execdriver path may differ in some cases*

 ```bash
 $ mkdir -p /var/log/ecs /etc/ecs /var/lib/ecs/data
 $ touch /etc/ecs/ecs.config